WHAT TO EXPECT

 Topology Graph Layout

 The Topology Graph can be organized into four points of interest.
-To start, the main network graph, at the center, displays traffic traveling to and from the cloudSwXtch.
-Then, there are two configuration panels: The View By/Filter Bar and the Topology Toolbox.
-Both are collapsible and movable across the topology graph.
+To start, the main topology graph, at the center, displays traffic traveling to and from one or more the cloudSwXtch(s).
+Then, there are two configuration panels: The View By/Filter Bar and the Laters Toolbox.
+Both are collapsible.
 Finally, on the left of the page, there are some additional tools, such as Center Graph, Resize Nodes, Remove Groups Config, Glossary, and Settings.

 In addition to these four main areas, selecting a component node in the topology graph will open its Component Information Panel.
 Here, users will find metrics specific to that component and additional specific information, such as Environmental and Hardware data.
 Selecting a component with a right click opens the Radial Menu for configuration options.
 Depending on the component class (cloudSwXtch, bridge, or xNIC), this could include adding adaptors for protocol fanout via the cloudSwXtch component node, configuring HA at the xNIC level, and toggling deduplication on or off for the endpoints.
 Note that most of this configuration can also be accomplished via System Management.